Saturday, July 26, 2025

 The Nintendo side of things comes with something interesting.
 First off, the beloved fighting game for the Nintendo 64, Killer Instinct Gold, also known as Killer Instinct 2, is coming to the N64 Classics catalog this month.
 It is a sequel to the original Killer Instinct for the SNES and arcade.
 It was first developed by Rare when they were with Nintendo until they shifted their business to Microsoft.
 And there are four new Game Boy titles coming this month also.
 It was revealed to be Survival Kids, Gradius the Interstellar Assault, Kirby's Star Stacker and the Sword of Hope.
 While the Game Boy is nuanced and is not a mainline console, it is a part of retro gaming like the GBA and PSP and they are being played on the big screen.

 The only takeaway from all this is that we desired a revival of retro gaming from not only one manufacturer that would be dominant on their first two consoles and is working on epics like Ghost of Yōtei, but two manufacturers.
 They are releasing their beloved retro games monthly in their infancy.
-When both manufacturers fulfilled our desire to play GameCube, PS1 and PS2 games, excitement of gamers of the 90s have been sparked.
+When both manufacturers fulfilled our desire to play GameCube, PS1 and PS2 games, excitement from gamers of the 90s have been sparked.
 But they are not done yet.
-There are still a lot more retro games to come and us retro game fans wouldn't be raped in the butt by those who want to focus on the future and playing remasters is bullcrap.
+There are still a lot more retro games to come and they're not stopping anytime soon.
+Us retro game fans wouldn't get raped in the butt by those who want to focus on the future and playing remasters is bullcrap.

-And speaking of getting raped in the butt, it is not as bullcrap as the part where the mods of the Skullheart forums penalized users for a low content post just because they made a post about how excited they are about the update.
+And speaking of getting raped in the butt, it is not as bullcrap as what has stressed me out.
+The part where the mods of the Skullheart forums penalized users for a low content post just because they made a post about how excited they are about the update, especially innovations to Star Power.
 That's the absolute bullcrap I have experienced.
 I have the link to my rant about it below, so if you're interested in reading my rant, go check it out.

 Monday, April 7, 2025